 Building Trust in Knowledge-Generating Communities:

-Comparative Analysis: Differential Privacy Versus Traditional Anonymization
+Comparative Analysis: Differential Privacy vs Traditional Anonymization

 Aspect Differential Privacy (DP) Traditional Anonymization